 Satan/The Serpent is the voice of temptation which stops us believing in, and obeying God.

-Previously Peter had been that voice when he said to Jesus – “Thou shalt not surely die/ this will never happen to you” –
+Previously Peter had been that voice when he said to Jesus – “You will not surely die/ this will never happen to you” –

 “From that time Jesus began to show to His disciples that He must go to Jerusalem, and suffer many things from the elders and chief priests and scribes, and be killed, and be raised the third day.
 Then Peter took Him aside and began to rebuke Him, saying, “Far be it from You, Lord; this shall not happen to You!”
 But He turned and said to Peter, “Get behind Me, Satan!
 You are an offense to Me, for you are not mindful of the things of God, but the things of men.”
 Matt.
 16:21-23